-The study programmes are mostly single discipline, but individual subjects may also be selected from other disciplines.
+The study programmes are mostly single disciplines, but individual subjects may also be selected from other disciplines.
 Only study programmes that fall within the field of educating teachers, pedagogical science and humanities are double-subject (for example, two foreign languages or a foreign language and geography, history, and so on).
-There is an increasing share of elective courses, as well as increased mobility of students and teachers among higher education institutions in Slovenia and abroad.
+There is an increasing share of elective courses and increased mobility of students and teachers among higher education institutions in Slovenia and abroad.

-The Higher Education Act stipulates that access to academic study programmes is granted to candidates who passed thematura (national upper secondary school graduation examination) or the final examination prior to 1 June 1995, or vocational matura pursuant to the relevant programme leading to secondary professional qualification from the same professional field, provided these candidates passed an examination in one of the generalmatura subjects.
-Access to professional study programmes is granted to candidates who completed the matura or final examination pursuant to the relevant secondary professional education programme leading to a professional qualification, specified by the study programme.
-Admission requirements are determined in more detail in accordance with individual study programmes.
-To apply to certain study programmes, especially those in the artistic fields, architecture and sports, it is necessary to successfully complete a test of talent (for example, in art or music) or demonstrate required physical and mental fitness.
+According to the Higher Education, access to academic study programmes is granted to candidates who passed the general matura (national upper secondary school graduation examination) or the final examination before 1 June 1995, or vocational matura in the relevant programme leading to an upper secondary professional qualification from the same professional field, provided these candidates passed an examination in one of the general matura subjects.
+Access to professional study programmes is granted to candidates who completed the matura or final examination under the relevant secondary professional education programme leading to a professional qualification, specified by the study programme.
+Admission requirements are determined in more detail by individual study programmes.
+To apply to certain study programmes, especially those in the artistic fields, architecture and sports, it is necessary to complete a test of talent (for example, in art or music) or demonstrate the required physical and mental fitness.
 Art academies may determine that students who do not fulfil the general requirements for admission may still be admitted to their study programmes if they are extraordinarily artistically gifted.

 Equivalent certificates received abroad are also accepted.